rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 That was enough excitement for one day, so we set up camp for the night.

 Subsequent days brought improving weather.
 Near the apex of the giant horseshoe that is the route, the main path stays high along the Iago ridge-line.
 We still did not have ideal visibility for this option, as broken clouds hovered around most of the adjacent peaks, with some sun poking through.
 The clouds seemed to be thinning, so solar input was becoming slightly concerning.
-Along with the other party of six, we dropped down into the valley via the MacBeth (hooray for literature) glacier, for a lower-risk route variation.
+Along with the other party of six, we dropped down into the valley via the Macbeth (hooray for literature) glacier, for a lower-risk route variation.

 Nearby, a large enough avalanche had recently run, and it seemed curious to me just how far it had run while staying relatively slender—many hundred metres long, but only 20 or so metres across—as it had snaked its way down the mountain.